BriZimm/CountMonitor-Bot/website/README.md

 # Website Deployment

-This folder contains a simple website for your Count Monitor Bot that you can host for free.
+This folder contains a simple website for your Count Rewards Bot that you can host for free.

 ## Quick Deploy Options: